 Classic Homemade Gravy

-Rich and savory gravy made from pan drippings, perfect for pairing with roasted meats.
+Rich and savory gravy made from pan drippings, perfect for pairing with roasted meats and mashed potatoes.

 5 mins